BasPieren/frontend-applications/README.md

 * [Vue](https://www.npmjs.com/package/vue)
 * [Prettier](https://www.npmjs.com/package/prettier)

-I use Vue because it was assingt to me, All of the devDependencies where recommended and used as examples by [Titus Wormer](https://github.com/wooorm) during the lectures so thats why I also made use of them.
+I use Vue because it was assigned to me as part of the project, the devDependencies where recommended and used as examples by [Titus Wormer](https://github.com/wooorm) during the lectures so thats why I also made use of them.

 ## Sources
 This project makes use of the following sources: